 For centuries, kava has been consumed in pacific island cultures.
 It’s celebrated for its use in cultural and religious ceremonies as well as for its medicinal properties.
-Kava made by harvesting the roots of the pepper plant, piper methysticum, which are then dried, ground into powder mixed with water and strained before
+Kava is made by harvesting the roots of the pepper plant, piper methysticum, which are then dried, ground into powder, mixed with water, and strained before drinking.
+But you can also make kava with coconut.

 While there is some debate about whether Vanuatu or New Guinea was the first place kava was discovered, it’s also connected to six other island nations; Hawaii, Tonga, Fiji, Samoa, Micronesia, and French Polynesia.
 While the plant itself is the same, it differs in composition and effects between the nations due to variation in their environments.